 Influence on Later Versions

 Windows XP influenced many future Windows releases.
-Its design, stability, and user experience shaped the development of Windows Vista, Windows 7, and later versions.
+Its design, stability, and user experience shaped the development of Windows Vista and set expectations for later systems.

 What Came Next